Nepenthes hemsleyana: Natural hybrids

+Relationship with bats

-Relationship with batsNepenthes hemsleyana appears to rely on different prey trapping strategies as compared to N. rafflesiana.
+Nepenthes hemsleyana appears to rely on different prey trapping strategies as compared to N. rafflesiana.
 Unlike the latter, the upper pitchers of N. hemsleyana have an expanded waxy zone and watery, less viscoelastic pitcher fluid.
 They also appear to lack UV patterns and produce less nectar and odour attractants.
-Hardwicke's woolly bats (Kerivoula hardwickii) commonly roost in the upper pitchers of N. hemsleyana.Davies, E. 2011.
-Bats in Borneo roost in carnivorous pitcher plants.
-BBC Earth News, January 26, 2011.
+Hardwicke's woolly bats (Kerivoula hardwickii) commonly roost in the upper pitchers of N. hemsleyana.
 This relationship appears to be mutualistic, with the plant providing shelter for the bats and in return receiving additional nitrogen input in the form of faeces.
-It has been estimated that the plant derives 33.8% of its total foliar nitrogen from the bats' droppings.Nepenthes hemsleyana pitchers provide better roosts with a more stable microclimate as compared to those of sympatric N. bicalcarata, though they are less abundant.
+It has been estimated that the plant derives 33.8% of its total foliar nitrogen from the bats' droppings.

+Nepenthes hemsleyana pitchers provide better roosts with a more stable microclimate as compared to those of sympatric N. bicalcarata, though they are less abundant.
 Hardwicke's woolly bats roosting in N. hemsleyana have on average a higher body condition and fewer parasites than those roosting in N. bicalcarata.
 The bats occupy N. hemsleyana pitchers longer and disturbance experiments have shown that they choose them preferentially over those of N. bicalcarata.

 The frequency of the bats' vocalisations (starting well above 250 kHz) is the highest known of any bat species and may be an adaptation to locate pitchers among dense surrounding vegetation.
 The bats are likely further aided by a parabolic structure found in the rear wall of N. hemsleyana upper pitchers.
 This structure shows far stronger echo-reflection than a comparable area in the most closely related pitcher plant species, Nepenthes rafflesiana.
 These reflecting structures are convergent with those of some Neotropical bat-pollinated angiosperms, such as Marcgravia evenia.